Chamaecyparis pisifera

-Chamaecyparis pisifera (Sawara cypress or Sawara サワラ) is a species of false cypress, native to central and southern Japan, on the islands of Honshū and Kyūshū.
+Chamaecyparis pisifera (Sawara cypress or Sawara サワラ) is a species of cypress in the genus Chamaecyparis, native to central and southern Japan, on the islands of Honshū and Kyūshū.

 Description

 It is a slow-growing coniferous tree growing to 35–50 m tall with a trunk up to 2 m in diameter.
 The bark is red-brown, vertically fissured and with a stringy texture.
 The foliage is arranged in flat sprays; adult leaves are scale-like, 1.5–2 mm long, with pointed tips (unlike the blunt tips of the leaves of the related Chamaecyparis obtusa (hinoki cypress), green above, green below with a white stomatal band at the base of each scale-leaf; they are arranged in opposite decussate pairs on the shoots.
 The juvenile leaves, found on young seedlings, are needle-like, 4–8 mm long, soft and glaucous bluish-green.
 The cones are globose, 4–8 mm diameter, with 6–10 scales arranged in opposite pairs, maturing in autumn about 7–8 months after pollination.